 After you become a topic driver, you don't have to stay in the role forever.
 Your interest, priorities, and available time may change, and that's OK.
 If you foresee that you won't continue as a topic driver (or you realize that you have already stopped), please take the following steps:

-- Contact Eric Shepherd, the MDN Documentation Lead, to notify him that you are stepping down as topic driver.
+- Contact Chris Mills, the MDN Documentation Lead, to notify him that you are stepping down as topic driver.

 - If possible, ask someone else who is an active contributor in your topic area to step into the topic driver role.
 If that person agrees, notify the MDN Documentation Lead of the new person taking the role.

 If you haven't been active on MDN (or on the discussion forum) in two months, you might be contacted to confirm that you want to continue as topic driver.
 Topic drivers who are inactive for three months, or do not respond in a reasonable time when contacted, may be removed from their role.